huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

 There are lots of ways of doing customisation points in C++.
 What is the best way to do customisation points to allow types (or aliases to types) in `std` namespace?
 Should we ever allow it?

-Let's say we are writing a generic algorithm called `my_algo`, which calls a customistion point function `my_cp`.
+Let's say we are writing a generic algorithm called `my_algo`, which calls a customisation point function `my_cp`.
 Let's see how we can (or cannot) do it in different ways.

-To simplify the code, all SFINAE and `noexcept` propergations have been omitted.
+To simplify the code, all SFINAE and `noexcept` propagations have been omitted.

 ## ADL